dssg/triage/docs/sources/dirtyduck/docs/inspections.md

 Note that at the top of the list (sorted by `as_of_date`, and then by `score`), the *labels* are `NULL`.
 This means that the facilities that you are classifying as high risk, actually weren't inspected in that *as of date*.
 So, you actually don't know if this is a correct prediction or not.

-This is a **characteristic** of all the resource optimization problems: You do not have all the information about the elements in your system<sup><a id="fnr.9" class="footref" href="#fn.9">9</a></sup>.
+This is a **characteristic** of all the resource optimization problems: You do not have all the information about the elements in your system[^9].

 So, how the precision/recall is calculated?
 The number that is show in the `evaluations` table is calculated using only the rows that have a non-null label.
-You could argue that this is fine, if you assume that the distribution of the label in the non-observed facilities is the same that the ones that were inspected that month<sup><a id="fnr.10" class="footref" href="#fn.10">10</a></sup>.
+You could argue that this is fine, if you assume that the distribution of the label in the non-observed facilities is the same that the ones that were inspected that month[^10].
 We will come back to this problem in the Early Warning problem.

 There is a second problem: *How do you break ties in the score?* If you run the previous query you will see why.
 The order within all the equal scores will be *random*.
 This again will affect the calculation of your metrics.
 One potential solution to this is calculate the metric in the *best case scenario* (all the true labels are at the top), and then in the *worst case scenario* (all the true labels are at the bottom) and then calculate the metric several times with the labels shuffled, so you get the *mean* metric, plus some confidence intervals.
 This second problem is **not** specific of an inspection problem, is more related to simple models like a shallow Decision Tree or a Dummy Classifier.